ipavlic/apex-fp/README.md

 Matches list records against a “prototype” object.
 A list record is a match if all the fields which are defined on the prototype object are equal to those on the list record.

-`Filter.match(SObject prototype)` returns a `MatchingFilterQuery` which provides methods to match the filter against a list.
+`Filter.match(SObject prototype)` returns a `RecordMatchingFilterQuery` which provides methods to match the filter against a list.

 | Modifier and type | Method | Description |
 |-------------------|--------|-------------|